 Constructed during World War II, the Alaska Highway with a length of 2,174km (1,523 mile) is world renown and is a smooth, scenic route into the North which stretches from Watson Lake near the British Columbia border to Beaver Creek at the Alaska border.

 The conditions of the road were improved the last years.
 Now, almost all of the two-lane highway is surfaced with asphalt.
 In Canada, Alaska Highway is paved or packed gravel with a tar base.
 In Alaska, the road is entirely paved.
 Summer is the only opportunity to repair the road, so construction crews really go to it; depend on lengthy delays and some very rugged detours.
 While availability of gasoline isn't the problem that it once was, there are a couple of things to remember.
 Gas prices can be substantially higher than in, say, Edmonton or Calgary.
 Although there's gas at most of the communities that appear on the road map, most close up early in the evening.
 You'll find 24-hour gas stations and plenty of motel rooms in the towns of Dawson City, Fort St. John, Fort Nelson, Watson Lake, and Whitehorse.
+All the road is currently paved, although highway improvement projects often mean driving a few miles of gravel road that are anywhere from a few feet to a few miles long—where road repairs are under way.
+The last section of original gravel road on the Alaska Highway was paved by 1992.

 The best times to drive the highway is June through August, and early September, when traffic is lighter.
 Try to be patient when driving the Alaska Highway.
 In high season, the entire route, from Edmonton to Fairbanks, is one long caravan of RVs.
 Many people have their car in tow, a boat on the roof, and several bicycles chained to the spare tire.
 Thus encumbered, they lumber up the highway; loath (or unable) to pass one another.
 These convoys of RVs stretch on forever, the slowest of the party setting the pace for all.